Benzodiazepines Addiction and Abuse Treatment in California

 To treat benzodiazepine addiction in California, Elevate Addiction Services offers a three-step approach to recovery:

-- We start with approximately 30 days of detoxification – much longer than most other facilities offer.
-This helps usher the client comfortably through the grueling first days of benzo withdrawal and even through any aftershocks in the week or two after.
+- We start with detoxification – This helps usher the client comfortably through the grueling first days of benzo withdrawal and even through any aftershocks in the week or two after.

 - We then focus on physical healing.
 Substance abuse leaves most users malnourished and either overweight or underweight.
 We therefore offer CrossFit® and several other outlets for exercise to help improve the client’s physical health.
 Being in shape, we find, helps with mental clarity and making smarter decisions.

-- Our last step of treatment is concentrated on emotional healing.
-Although we offer counseling during even the detox stage, we ramp up these services and use more specialized, cutting-edge methods during this final phase of treatment.
+- Our last step of benzo addiction treatment is concentrated on emotional healing and mental health treatment.
+Although we offer counseling during even the benzodiazepine detox stage, we ramp up these services and use more specialized, cutting-edge methods during this final phase of treatment.
 This is a time to fully address any mental health conditions that played a role in the client’s substance abuse.

 In total, the inpatient benzodiazepine addiction treatment program at Elevate last roughly 90 days, depending on the client’s progress.
 More time may be allotted if we feel it would best serve the client.

 After graduating the Elevate inpatient program, clients are treated to a plethora of aftercare services, including support group referrals and a dedicated staff member to check up on their progress weekly.

 It’s our mission to make sure our treatment “sticks” and that each former client’s recovery continues uninterrupted.

 Elevate Addiction Services boasts not one, but two large facilities in the Northern California region.
 Our primary facility is located right off the Santa Cruz Mountains in Santa Cruz County, overlooking the Pacific Ocean.